www.batteryvalue.com.au

 The 12V charger only 'sees' one big battery.
 More on this under 'what sort of charger do you recommend'.

-Q: Why would I want two or more 12V100Ah batteries?
-Compared to only one large capacity battery, you gain greater fitting flexibility since the bulky volume of one big 200Ah battery is now split in half.
+Q: Why would I want two or more 12V95Ah batteries?
+Compared to only one large capacity battery, you gain greater fitting flexibility since the bulky volume of one big 190Ah battery is now split in half.

 There is the important fact of twice the charge acceptance rate, meaning you can put twice as much energy (Ah) back into the battery, in any given amount of time.

-E.g. if you use your car alternator for charging, the full 60A charge current made available can be absorbed by two 100Ah batteries.
-If you only had one battery with a maximum 30A charge current acceptance, your engine needs to be run longer, and there'll need to be some form of inrush current limitation, especially if the alternator output rises for the first few minutes (modern ECU controlled units).
+E.g. if you use your car alternator for charging, the full 50A charge current made available can be absorbed by two 95(125)Ah batteries.
+If you only had one battery with a maximum 25(30)A charge current acceptance, your engine needs to be run longer, and there'll need to be some form of inrush current limitation, especially if the alternator output rises for the first few minutes (modern ECU controlled units).

-No need to worry, if you connect two or more NPC100 in parallel.
+No need to worry, if you connect two or more BV95(125) in parallel.

-The battery's output current capabilities increases by the number of batteries wired in parallel.
-I recommend one battery per kW of starter motor power (typical for cars and small trucks).
-For larger engine cranking (bulldozer, heavy construction machinery, big ship's diesels), add one battery in parallell for each additional kW of starter motor power.
+The max available starting current increases with the number of batteries wired in parallel.
+I recommend one battery per 2kW of starter motor power (typical for cars and small trucks).
+For larger engine cranking (big 4WD Diesels, bulldozer, heavy construction machinery, big marine Diesels), add one battery in parallell for each additional 2kW of starter motor power.

-Save shipping money AND your back, by keeping the weight down (separate batteries only weigh 33 kg each).
-If there was only one 200Ah battery weighing in at 66 kg plus weight of packaging (skid or crate mount mandatory), couriers most definitely would charge extra for lifting gear.
+Save shipping money AND your back, by keeping the weight down (separate batteries only weigh 29 kg each).
+If there was only one 190Ah battery weighing in at almost 60 kg plus weight of packaging (skid or crate mount mandatory), couriers most definitely would charge extra for lifting gear.

 Q: Can I use your AGM batteries for cranking, what's their CCA rating?Yes, you can!

-Our NPC100-12 AGM deep cycle batteries, when fully charged, are certainly capable of supplying the 400A peak and 250A cranking currents, at above zero temperature conditions, for several minutes.
+Our BV95-12 AGM deep cycle batteries, when fully charged, are capable of supplying cranking current under above zero temperature conditions, for several minutes.

 In a nut shell, due to the deep cycle desing, our batteries are not rated in CCA, but can be used for cranking in above zero tmperature conditions.

-One word of caution: any battery will have a reduced service life of 50% per 10 degrees of temperature increase.
-Therefore, it's advisable to mount the battery in an as cool spot as possible (away from the hot radiator airflow at least).
+One word of caution: any battery will have a reduced service life of 40% per 10 degrees of temperature increase.
+Therefore, it's advisable to mount the battery in a cool spot (away from the hot radiator airflow, and shielded from the exhaust manifold).

 Q: Can I use your AGM batteries in a 24V system?
 Yes you can.
 Note our recommendations on 24V battery charging.